tediousjs/node-mssql/README.md

 - **begin** - Dispatched when transaction begin.
 - **commit** - Dispatched on successful commit.
-- **rollback(aborted)** - Dispatched on successful rollback with an argument determining if the transaction was rolled back because of an error.
+- **rollback(aborted)** - Dispatched on successful rollback with an argument determining if the transaction was aborted (by user or because of an error).

 ---------------------------------------